 Magnesium doesn't necessarily get a lot of attention; we don't hear as much about how necessary it is compared to say, calcium or vitamin D. And yet magnesium is one of the most essential minerals in the human body, affecting huge quantities of daily functioning.
 The National Institute of Health explains that over 300 biochemical processes in the body, including our bones, hearts, immune system and many more, can't work without a good dose of magnesium.
 Most of us get our magnesium intake from diet, but what does

 magnesium surgical implant that could biodegrade over time, solving the problem of having metal in the body long-term.
 It's also so important to so many bodily processes that we're discovering new things about how it works all the time; we only found out in 2016, for example, that the bacteria that transport magnesium around the body are so hugely sensitive they could detect a few grams of magnesium in a swimming pool.
 We're magnesium-driven creatures; these are just some of the oddest things the mineral does in our bodies.
 1 It Regulates Your Body Clock

-magnesium in cells helps their internal 'timekeeping'.
+magnesium in cells helps their internal "timekeeping."
 Our bodies have their own personal clocks, a set of internal rhythms that regulate when we feel sleepy and when we wake up through a cycle of hormones and other signals.
-They're called our circadian rhythms (otherwise known as 'the body clock'), and they're what gets messed up if we're sleep deprived or jet-lagged.
-This clock is controlled by a 'master clock' in the brain and mirrored by others all through the body.
+They're called our circadian rhythms (otherwise known as "the body clock"), and they're what gets messed up if we're sleep deprived or jet-lagged.
+This clock is controlled by a "master clock" in the brain and mirrored by others all through the body.

 Magnesium, according to the 2016 study, is vital for cells to maintain their internal clocks.
 Levels of magnesium rise and fall over a 24-hour period, regulating when we sleep and when we wake up, and disrupting those levels means messing up the body clock pretty quickly.